mbernste/mbernste.github.io/_posts/2024-11-24-intuition_biology_goodsell.md

 In the first post of this series, I will attempt to tie two seemingly contradictory ideas together:

 1. Cells are densely packed, chaotic places
-2. We can describe cellular processes with [graphs/networks](https://en.wikipedia.org/wiki/Biological_network)
+2. We can describe cellular processes with the clean language of [graphs/networks](https://en.wikipedia.org/wiki/Biological_network)

 I will begin by discussing the visual depictions of cells by [David S. Goodsell](https://en.wikipedia.org/wiki/David_Goodsell).
 Dr. Goodsell is a structural biologist at the Scripps Research Institute and Rutgers University and is well known for his scientifically accurate depictions of cells and the molecules that they are comprised of.
 [His work](https://ccsb.scripps.edu/goodsell/) is both educational and beautiful and helped expand my understanding of biology.